-The Environmental Statement sets out the methods and findings of the Environmental Impact Assessment.
+The Environmental Statement would set out the methods and findings of the Environmental Impact Assessment.

 The aims of the statement can be summarised as follows:

-- To identify the positive and negative environmental impacts of the proposed scheme, taking account of the characteristics of the scheme, the sensitivity of the local environment and the concerns of interested parties - To predict and evaluate the extent and significance of likely impacts - To identify measures that could be taken to mitigate significant adverse impacts
+- To identify the potential positive and negative environmental impacts of the proposed scheme, taking account of the characteristics of the scheme, the sensitivity of the local environment and the concerns of interested parties - To predict and evaluate the extent and significance of likely impacts - To identify measures that could be taken to mitigate significant adverse impacts

-The environmental work is produced in the form of an Environmental Statement with separate Technical Appendices and a Non-Technical Summary.
-These will be available from Crossrail, and local venues such as certain libraries along the route, at the time of the Parliamentary Bill deposit.
+The environmental work would be produced in the form of an Environmental Statement with separate Technical Appendices and a Non-Technical Summary.
+These would be available from Crossrail and local venues such as libraries at the time of any Parliamentary Bill deposit.

-Most construction will take place underground, but new ticket halls, ventilation shafts and emergency accesses will involve some surface work.
+Most construction would take place underground, but new ticket halls, ventilation shafts and emergency accesses would involve some surface work.
 Lorry routes are being discussed with highway authorities to manage the movement of plant and materials in the most acceptable way.
-This will also be done using railways or waterways, where practical.
+It is also proposed that this could be done using railways or waterways, where practical.

-Based upon the current Crossrail scope and design, some land and property interests will need to be acquired, although some may be returned after construction.
-The proposals will require the temporary stopping up or closure of some roads and footpaths and the temporary loss of some open space during construction.
+Based upon the current Crossrail scope and design, some land and property interests would need to be acquired, although some may be returned after construction.
+The proposals could also require the temporary stopping up or closure of some roads and footpaths and the temporary loss of some open space during construction.

-A Construction Code to manage construction contracts with established best practice guidelines has been developed.
+Crossrail is developing a Construction Code to manage construction contracts with established best practice guidelines.

-Procedures will be in place to manage the potential nuisance of matters such as the conduct of contractors, working hours, noise, dust and construction traffic.
+Procedures would be in place to manage the potential nuisance of matters such as the conduct of contractors, working hours, noise, dust and construction traffic.

-Compliance with relevant legislation and guidelines during design, construction, operation and maintenance of the railway will continue.
+Crossrail would continue to comply with relevant legislation and guidelines during design, construction, operation and maintenance of the railway.

 An Environmental Management System is planned to monitor and control the delivery of the proposals in the correct manner.
-Complaints arising from the works will be properly investigated and any remaining concerns will be referred to an independent complaints commissioner.
+Crossrail would properly investigate all complaints arising from the works and any remaining concerns could be referred to an independent complaints commissioner.